Bachelor of Arts (BA) Degree with a Major in History and a Major Concentration in History: International Concentration

 * | Note: University Graduation Requirements include 31 credit hours, comprised of Distribution Requirements (Groups I, II, and III), FWIS, and LPAP coursework.
 In some instances, courses satisfying FWIS or distribution requirements may additionally meet other requirements, such as the Analyzing Diversity (AD) requirement, or some of the student’s declared major, minor, or certificate requirements.
 Additional Credit Hours to Complete Degree Requirements include general electives, coursework completed as upper-level, residency (hours taken at Rice), and/or any other additional academic program requirements. |

-1 | Any departmental (HIST) course offerings between HIST 400 and HIST 499, with the exception of HIST 403 and HIST 404, will fulfill the Seminar Requirement. |
+2 | Any departmental (HIST) course offerings between HIST 400 and HIST 499, with the exception of HIST 403 and HIST 404, will fulfill the Seminar Requirement. |

-2 | AP credit for history (HIST 103, HIST 105, HIST 107), HIST 403, and HIST 404, do not fulfill History major requirements as Electives or as Seminar.
+3 | Transfer credit received via the articulation of approved exam credit such as Advanced Placement (AP) credit, International Baccalaureate (IB) credit, or A-level credit (for HIST 103, HIST 105, HIST 107) will not be considered towards major requirements.
+HIST 403 and HIST 404 do not fulfill History major requirements as Electives or as Seminar.
 Additionally, students may take HIST 390 only once to fulfill History major requirements. |

 Premodern Courses